janparttimaa/apple-devices/README.md

 10. You can now use "Apple Devices" -app.

 ## Troubleshooting
-If you have problems to execute one of the published scripts, please make sure that the script is unblocked from its file properties:
+If you have problems to execute one of the published scripts, please make sure that the script is unblocked from its file properties and you have saved this change:

 ![Screenshot](/img/img%2020.png)